State and royal cars of the United Kingdom: General description

-These cars ordinarily have fittings on the roof for a shield and a flagpole.
-When used by the Monarch, the shield displays the Royal coat of arms of the United Kingdom and the flag is the Royal Standard.
-(At one time, use of the Standard was limited to 'major function[s] where there are troops, or the Streets are lined, or there is a Guard of Honour to be inspected', and the flag signified which car was to be saluted.)
+The State and Semi-State cars have fittings on the roof for a shield and a flagstaff.
+When used by the Sovereign, the shield displays the Royal coat of arms of the United Kingdom and Royal Standard is flown (or, where relevant, one of the sovereign's other flags with an appropriate shield may be used).
+At one time, use of the Standard was limited to 'major function[s] where there are troops, or the Streets are lined, or there is a Guard of Honour to be inspected', and the sovereign's standard signified which car was to be saluted.
 Since the 1950s the monarch's cars have been provided with back-lit shields which are illuminated at night.
 Other Coats of Arms and flags are used, depending on the purpose and context of the journey.
-For instance, some senior members of the Royal Family display their own shields; otherwise, a red shield with a crown is displayed if the car is carrying 'another Member of the Royal Family or someone representing the [monarch]', or is part of a royal procession.
+Some senior members of the Royal Family display their shields; otherwise, a red shield with a crown is displayed if the car is carrying 'another Member of the Royal Family or someone representing the [sovereign]', or is part of a royal procession.

 The State and official vehicles are driven by royal chauffeurs, overseen by the Head Chauffeur and (as part of the Royal Mews Department) under the overall supervision of the Crown Equerry.
 The State Cars are numbered, with cars one and two being normally (but not exclusively) reserved for the use of the monarch.
-The monarch is always driven by the Head, Deputy Head or Assistant Head Chauffeur; a number of 'first chauffeurs' are responsible for driving other members of the Royal Family, and general duties are undertaken by the 'second chauffeurs'.
+The monarch is always driven by the Head, Deputy Head or Assistant Head Chauffeur; several 'first chauffeurs' are responsible for driving other members of the Royal Family, and general duties are undertaken by the 'second chauffeurs'.
 The chauffeurs are also responsible for day-to-day care and maintenance of the motor vehicles.